DataDog/hiring-engineers/answers.md

 I created a simple website using python in backend.
 Please see the code  [In this repository](https://github.com/tranlaurentnyc/hiring-engineers/edit/master/webapp)

 *The application is a toolkit in which you can watch videos, listen to your music playlist, locate yourself on a map, and  have access to the CNN's RSS.
 I have named my web application 'MyAmazingToolKit.com'.
 The Youtube, Google Maps and CNN APIs are used.
 You need to register / login to access to your toolkit.
 You can then also be part of a group of friends within the community of users.
 Our metrics are mainly based on the 'Homepage', 'Sign up' and 'Toolkit Friends' pages.
 We will see the different characteristics of these pages, including the page count metrics and  the latency metrics.
-We will see that the 'Toolkit Friends' webpage, displaying the name of the friends within your community, have different response times, according to the number of your friends within the community*
+We will see that the 'Toolkit Friends' webpage, displaying the name of the friends within your community, have different response times, according to the number of your friends within the community.*

 ####This is a screenshot of the homepage of MyAmazingToolKit.com: